6. Be your own barista. Getting your coffee fix at home could save you $400+ a year.

 Instead of a monthly moms' night out, rotate houses with your gal pals each month and have a potluck instead.

 New foods, wine, girl talk, board games and an excuse to clean the house every now and then?
 Sign.
 Us.
 Up.

-Skip the pricey salon mani-pedi and opt for a girl's night instead!
-Not only will it be more fun, just think of how much green you will save.
-Yes, you and your friends have our permission to splurge and buy a bottle of the good stuff. 🍸
+Skip the pricy salon mani-pedi and opt for a girl's night instead!
+Not only will it be more fun, just think of how much green you'll save.
+Yes, you and your friends have our permission to splurge and buy a bottle of the good stuff. ?

-Just be sure to pick a host that has a baby who’s a heavy sleeper. 😉
+Just be sure to pick a host whose baby is a heavy sleeper. ?

 Not only will it save you time and effort, it can save you money, too!